Create Confluent Cloud Network on Azure

 Private Link networks allocate addresses from existing VNet subnets and do not require an additional CIDR block.

-• The CIDR block must be in one of the following private networks, as mentioned in RFC 1918.
+• The Confluent Cloud network CIDR block must be a /16 CIDR block from one of the following private IP ranges:

 Create a Confluent Cloud network